unawarexi/FullStack-Origintail-WallletQuery/README.md

 # FullStack Origintail Blockchain Wallet Query

-A full-stack application for querying and crawlling wallet transactions and NFTs with a React frontend and Node.js backend.
+A full-stack application for querying and analyzing wallet transactions and NFTs with a React frontend and Node.js backend.

 ## Quick Start

 ### Prerequisites
-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
 - npm or yarn package manager

 ### Installation